Carolina Panthers vs. Washington Football Team NFL Week 11 Odds, Plays and Insights for November 21, 2021

 Panthers stats and trends

-- Carolina is 1-2 against the spread and 1-2 overall in games when it scores more than 27.3 points.
+- Carolina is 1-2 against the spread and 1-2 overall this season when the team puts up more than 27.3 points.

-- Carolina is 3-1 against the spread and 3-1 overall when the team picks up over 376.4 yards.
+- In games that Carolina picks up over 376.4 yards, the team is 3-1 against the spread and 3-1 overall.

-- This year, the Panthers have turned the ball over 17 times, six more than the Football Team's takeaways (11).
+- The Panthers have turned the ball over 17 times this season, six more turnovers than the Football Team have forced (11).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Carolina's matchup with Washington.